 There’s so much to see and discover at Christ Church Cathedral.
 Here are just a few ideas….

-Follow the steps that bring you beneath the cathedral and explore the medieval crypt, the largest in Britain and Ireland.
+Follow the steps that bring you beneath the cathedral and explore the medieval crypt, the largest in Ireland.
 The crypt dates to the early 12th century and is the oldest structure still in use in Dublin today.
-The crypt houses fascinating memorials, The Treasury, the cat and the rat, an audio visual presentation, the cathedral shop and the Cathedral Café.
+The crypt houses fascinating memorials, The Treasury, the cat and the rat, an audio visual presentation, and the cathedral shop.

 Enjoy a guided tour of the gothic nave of the Cathedral with its magnificent stained glass and medieval floor tiles.
-Climb the 86 steps up to the Belfry for one of the most spectacular views of the city and to gain a valuable insight into the culture of the bell ringers (campanologists) by a practising ringer and teacher of the art.
+Climb the 86 steps up to the Belfry for one of the most spectacular views of the city and to gain a valuable insight into the culture of the bell ringers (campanologists).

 A mummified cat and rat are the most unusual inhabitants of the crypt, but also the most popular!
 According to cathedral lore, the cat chased the rat into a pipe of an organ and both became stuck.
 They are mentioned by James Joyce in Finnegans Wake and are known locally, with typical Dublin wit, as ‘Tom & Jerry.’

 Christ Church Cathedral is right in the heart of medieval Dublin and close to other top attractions and next to Dublinia.